*Updated Jan 2019*

 And look, I don’t have all the answers.
 There are FAR more knowledgeable people out there who are at the forefront of LinkedIn strategies and changes (although I’ve managed to quote a few of them here).
 But I’m just sharing my experience of what works right now, and the opportunities that I can see.

 If your target audience includes businesses or professionals and you’re not using LinkedIn daily… or you’re sitting on the sidelines while everyone else plays the LinkedIn game… you’re missing out.
 It’s that simple.

 What’s coming next for LinkedIn

-I wrote this guide in September 2018.
+I wrote this guide in September 2018 and updated in January 2019.
 So right now, it’s up to date.
 I’ll try to make sure it stays that way.
 But as I said before, LinkedIn is shifting and changing a lot.
 Here are a few things to keep an eye on: